MIMBCD-UI/prototype-assertive-proactive/README.md

 [![Gitter](https://img.shields.io/gitter/room/gitterHQ/gitter.svg?style=flat-square)](https://gitter.im/opprTeam)
 [![Twitter](https://flat.badgen.net/badge/icon/twitter?icon=twitter&label)](https://twitter.com/opprGroup)

-In this repository, we aim to develop a prototype to test and validate the Bounding Boxes (BBs) of lesion contours within several diagnostic scenarios across medical imaging technologies.
-The prototype is based on an early developed version of the [Breast Screening Prototype](https://github.com/MIMBCD-UI/prototype-breast-screening).
-To test and validate the prototype, initial [User Research](https://github.com/mida-project/meta/wiki/User-Research) studies with the prototype are [linked](https://github.com/MIMBCD-UI/meta/wiki/User-Research#test-10-pre-master-thesis-).
-A number of advantages over the introduction of our novel proposed type of interactive techniques appear to be present.
-Furthermore, we develop the prototype under the [MIDA](https://mida-project.github.io/).
+Welcome to the results repository for our paper "[*Assertiveness-based Agent Communication for a Personalized Medicine on Medical Imaging Diagnosis*](https://doi.org/10.1145/3544548.3580682)" ([10.1145/3544548.3580682](https://doi.org/10.1145/3544548.3580682)) in [proceedings of the 2023 CHI Conference on Human Factors in Computing Systems](https://dl.acm.org/doi/proceedings/10.1145/3544548) ([CHI '23](https://chi2023.acm.org/)) presented during the "[AI in Health](https://programs.sigchi.org/chi/2023/program/session/97368)" track.
+In this repository, we aim to develop a prototype of the assertive and proactive trial for the [Assertiveness-based BreastScreening-AI](https://doi.org/10.1145/3544548.3580682) condition.
+The prototype is based on an early developed version of the [BreastScreening](https://github.com/MIMBCD-UI/prototype-breast-screening) prototype.
+To test and validate the prototype, initial [User Research](https://github.com/mida-project/meta/wiki/User-Research) studies with the prototype are [linked](https://github.com/MIMBCD-UI/meta/wiki/User-Research#test-11-assertiveness-based-assistant-pre-master-thesis-of-jo%C3%A3o-fernandes-) ([10.13140/RG.2.2.22989.92645/1](http://dx.doi.org/10.13140/RG.2.2.22989.92645/1)).
+A number of advantages over the introduction of our novel proposed type of interactive techniques appear to be evident.
+Furthermore, we develop the prototype the [MIDA](https://mida-project.github.io/) project as well.
 The [MIDA](https://mida-project.github.io/) project is a research project that deals with the use of a recently proposed technique in literature: [Deep Convolutional Neural Networks (CNNs)](https://en.wikipedia.org/wiki/Convolutional_neural_network).
 These deep networks will incorporate information from several different modes by a User Interface (UI) implemented based on our later [prototypes](https://github.com/mida-project/meta/wiki/Prototypes).
-We also have several demos to see in our [YouTube Channel](https://www.youtube.com/channel/UCGSCL9RETBck4cwP4iJzQXQ), please follow us.
+We also have several [channels](https://github.com/MIMBCD-UI/meta/wiki/Channels) and demos to see in our [YouTube Channel](https://www.youtube.com/channel/UCPz4aTIVHekHXTxHTUOLmXw), please follow us!

 <a href="https://www.patreon.com/oppr" target="_blank">
 <img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="160">